paulstarmail/BatteryFullNotify/README.md

 # BatteryFullNotify

-Ubuntu application that notifies when the battery is full.
+ubuntu application that notifies when the battery is full.

 ----Instructions to Install----